 Multi-vendor online shops, aka marketplaces, are gold mines when done right.
-The big dogs are Etsy and Ebay, but you can find popular niche multi-vendor sites such as ThemeForest or ArtPal.
+The big dogs are Etsy and eBay, but you can find popular niche multi-vendor sites such as ThemeForest.
 The idea behind multi-vendor sites is to allow people, or companies, to create profiles and post their products for sale.

 When customers come to your multi-vendor site they can pick one item from John Q web designer and another from Company XYZ and it is all processed through the same shopping cart.
 The multi-vendor payment processing system divides the payments behind the two vendors and everyone goes home happy.
 This ecosystem of people creating and selling in one place helps the customer find a more diverse set of products, and you, the site owner can make some big bucks through fees.

 Unfortunately, some of the more popular ecommerce platforms such as Shopify and Squarespace are not able to provide multi-vendor interfaces for you.
 So, it’s time we put together the ultimate list of multi-vendor online shops for you to create a wonderful community and potentially make some big bucks.
 Let’s have a look.